sctovrp/emulatorZ80/README.md

-# emulatorZ80
+# EmulatorZ80
-emulator of the micro z80 for programming languajes
+Emulator of the micro z80 for programming languajes